Transferring Bees From Nuc To Hive

 Make sure you feed them continuously with one-to-one sugar syrup until they cover at least 80% of the frame inside your brood box.

-My recommendation is to put not more than a couple of liters of sugar syrup in the feeder.
+My recommendation is to put no more than a couple of liters of sugar syrup in the feeder.

-Usually, it takes 7 days for the bees to be adopted to their new home.
+Usually, it takes 7 days for the bees to adapt to their new home.
 But it can be very for the different bee colonies.

 What Can We Do With The Nuc Box After Nuc To Hive Transportation?

-After transferring your bees from Nuc to a beehive the Nuc box doesn’t become useless.
-So, don’t through it in the garbage box or anywhere else.
+After transferring your bees from a nuc to a beehive, the Nuc box doesn’t become useless.
+So, don’t throw it in the garbage or anywhere else.
+You can actually reuse a bee box for various purposes.

 You can use this nuc box to catch a new swarm or to make a new nuc from an existing colony.